 - The Port of Halifax has the capacity, water depth and infrastructure to handle the largest vessels afloat, as well as two super post-Panamax container terminals

 - Halifax Stanfield International Airport has an on-site, cold storage facility and a runway that can accommodate large cargo and passenger planes

 Sectors of Opportunity

 We manage and promote our province’s energy and mineral resources to achieve optimum economic, social, and environmental value from these sectors.
 It is estimated there are more than 120 trillion cubic feet of natural gas and eight billion barrels of oil offshore of Nova Scotia.
-Each year we export more than $100 million, or about one third of our mineral production.
+In 2017, there were 12 actively producing mines in the province, generating $125.8 million in market value – much of which was for export.”
 We are home to companies with proven capabilities in environmental research, resource assessment, fabrication, and innovative design in the tidal energy sector.
 Plus, Nova Scotia is a major hub for offshore resupply, servicing several offshore platform operations.